translate/pootle/docs/developers/plugins.rst

 Pootle emits ``Signals`` when key events happen.
 You can listen to these signals using a ``receiver`` to trigger custom behaviour.
-Pootle uses Django's Signals framework for handlingthese types of events.
+Pootle uses Django's Signals framework for handling these types of events.

-Pootle allows plugins to override the default behaviour using a ``Getter`` function, whichare decorated with the ``pootle.core.plugin.getter`` decorator.
+Pootle allows plugins to override the default behaviour using a ``Getter`` function, which are decorated with the ``pootle.core.plugin.getter`` decorator.
 Once Pootle has received a response from a plugin for a ``Getter`` function it stops processing any further configured functions.